 In 2017, the Trustees released a Restoration Plan/Environmental Assessment.
 Following public review and comment, the Trustees selected projects that:

 protect habitat along the Ware River

 In 2013, the Trustees settled NRD claims with the responsible parties at the Industri-Plex Superfund Site for $4.2 million.

-A Restoration Plan/Environmental Assessment will be prepared by the Trustees for public review and comment and the final document is posted below
+The Restoration Plan/Environmental Assessment was prepared by the Trustees for public review and comment and the final document is posted below

 The Trustee Council includes MassDEP, the U.S. Fish and Wildlife Service, and the National Oceanic and Atmospheric Administration.

 Blackburn & Union Privileges Superfund Site NRD Settlement